jsphpndr/jsphpndr/content/blog/escape-shortcodes-in-hugo/index.md

 date = '2025-02-03T09:13:15-05:00'
 draft = false
 title = 'Escape Shortcodes in HUGO' description = "Learn how to escape shortcodes in HUGO and display them as raw text in your markdown files.
-This quick and easy workaround ensures your shortcodes don’t accidentally execute when you don’t want them to."
+This quick and easy workaround ensures your shortcodes don't accidentally execute when you don't want them to."

 [feature]
   image = ""